FooDeas/raspberrypi-ua-netinst/README.md

 If you want to reinstall with the same settings you did your first install you can just copy the original _config.txt_ back and reboot.

+The reinstallation can fail if the kernel of the current system environment is not supporting the old installer environment.
+In this case, you should replace the boot partition with the current installer version and replace the custom configuration if you had any.

 Note: If the original installation was performed with `cleanup` set to `1`, then the files necessary for a reinstallation will not be available.

 ```